dheeban0111/prettier/Issue-Labels.md

 * <kbd>priority:facebook blocker</kbd>

-  Facebook use Prettier internally.
-Issues marked with this label block Facebook upgrading Prettier.
+  Although Prettier is not an official project of Facebook OpenSource, engineers working at Facebook (primarily @vjeux) have devoted a significant number of working hours to improving Prettier for everybody.
+Facebook use Prettier internally, and issues marked with this label block Facebook upgrading Prettier.

 ## Scope